10 min

 Who can contact Ipčko?
 Is there an age limit?

-The online helpline can be contacted by anyone at any time.
-There is no age limit in Ipček and whether you are 12 or 70 years old, psychologists are here for you non-stop.
+Anyone can contact the Internet helpline at any time.
+There is no age limit at Ipčko, and whether you are 12 or 70 years old, psychologists are here for you 24/7.

 How to tell if someone needs help or wants attention?

-Even if a person does not tell the complete truth, he always has a reason why he opens a specific topic.
-Never just like that.
-And gradually when the person who contacts Ipčko experiences that the experts on the line can accept him even when he is making things up, then he will also come up with a topic that really interests him.
+Even if a person is not telling the whole truth, they always have a reason why they are opening a specific topic.
+It is never just like that.
+And gradually when the person who contacts Ipčko experiences that the experts on the line can accept them even when they are making things up, they will come up with a topic that really bothers them.

 …

-Why do so many young people today have psychological problems?
+Why do so many young people have psychological problems today?

-It's very complex, but simply put, it's under enormous performance pressure.
-A few years ago, young people said that they did not go to adults or friends to talk about the fact that they were having a hard time because they expected punishment, and over time this reason has changed.
+It is very complicated, but to put it simply, it is influenced by enormous pressure to perform.
+A few years ago, young people said that they didn't go to adults or friends to talk about their difficulties because they expected punishment, and over time, this reason has changed.
 For the last 5 years or so, young people have been telling us that they don't talk about their difficulties because they don't want to disappoint their loved ones.
 They seem to always have to wear their masks and pretend to be perfect and become very successful.

 Interview with Selassie:

-“It opened my eyes a lot regarding psychological problems in young people, because I had no idea it was such a big problem and the pandemic made it even worse.
-I am much more aware of what is happening among young people, what problems they have, and I try to help them at least in such a way that I raise awareness about it, show them that help exists and that they are not alone.">
+“It really opened my eyes to mental health issues in young people, because I had no idea that it was such a big problem and the pandemic has made it even worse.
+I am much more aware of what is happening among young people, what problems they have, and I try to help them at least in a way that I raise awareness about it, show them that help exists and they are not alone.”

 …

 During the stream, you and Marek also talked about the fact that young people feel a lot of pressure to perform.
-Do you have this feeling too?
-Do you feel like you have to be very successful in life?
+Do you feel this way too?
+Do you feel that you have to be very successful in life?

-"I personally feel the pressure to perform as well, sometimes more and sometimes less.
-From my point of view, the pressure is created by the fact that a lot of people rely on me, who follow me and expect me to entertain them.
-I am in such a position that I want to entertain those people, I should I would entertain those people, and for me, the pressure causes me to fear that I won't entertain them.
-And that's my problem, that's a thought I often think about.
-Whether the videos or the things I create in general are good enough to entertain them and get them out of their daily grind."
+“I personally feel the pressure to perform as well, sometimes more and sometimes less.
+From my perspective, the pressure is created by the fact that so many people rely on me, who they watch me and expect me to entertain them.
+I'm in a position where I want to entertain these people, I should entertain these people, and for me, the pressure is that I'm afraid that I won't entertain them.
+And that's my problem, that's a thought that I often think about.
+Whether the videos or the things I create in general are good enough to entertain them and get them out of their daily misery.”

-“But there is certainly also pressure to be successful.
-I myself am in a group of people who, considering their age, are very successful, and I personally would like to keep what I have achieved so far and work on it further.
-So the pressure is definitely there, but it is important not to fly away and not to chase the fact that now I have to be the best in everything in the world, but rather to focus on the things that I am good at and to improve in them.>
+“But there is definitely pressure to be successful.
+I myself am in a group of people who are very successful for their age, and I personally would like to maintain what I have achieved so far and continue to work on it.
+So there is definitely pressure, but it is important not to get carried away and not to chase the idea that I have to be the best in the world at everything now, but rather to focus on the things I am good at and improve at them.”

 …

-Do you have moments when you feel overwhelmed by the number of responsibilities?
-What then helps you stay firmly on the ground?
+Do you have moments when you feel overwhelmed by the amount of responsibilities?
+What helps you stay grounded then?

-“I feel like that every single day.
+“I feel that way every single day.
 It helps me clear my head, think about the really important things, set my priorities and have a routine.
-I often do things hala-bala and then wake up and start doing them step by step the way they are supposed to be done.
-Because I don't have a classic job where I can take time off or simply change jobs, because if I stop working, I can lose what I've built and that's where all the thoughts that stress me arise."
+I often do things haphazardly and then wake up and start doing them gradually the way they are supposed to be done.
+I don't have a classic job where I can take time off or just change jobs, because if I stop working, I can lose what I have built and that is where all the thoughts that stress me out come from.”

-Do you do something for your mental well-being?
+Do you do anything for your own mental well-being?
 Do you meditate or go to nature?
-What are your activities that help you turn off your head?
+What are your activities that help you switch off your mind?

-"Lucka and I used to practice yoga every day, and that was very pleasant.
-I often light an incense stick in the studio, it helps me relax a little and I go for a bike ride.
-For example, we also learned to dive, I love activities that are also psychological hygiene for me and I love activities where I have to concentrate only on that given activity.
-A walk or just a coffee by the Danube is also great, such little things help me a lot, when I enjoy the moment, because now I'm here and I'm not solving anything in my head."
+“Lucka and I used to practice yoga every day, and it was very pleasant.
+I often light an incense stick in the studio, it helps me relax a little, and I go for a walk.
+For example, we learned to scuba dive, I love activities that are also psycho-hygiene for me and I love activities where I have to focus only on that particular activity.
+A walk or just a coffee by the Danube is also great, such little things help me a lot when I enjoy the moment, because now I am here and I am not solving anything in my head.“

 …

-"The most important and most frequent thing I always say to people who are in a difficult situation is that they should not write to me, but to the places designated for it.
+“The most important and most common thing I always tell people who are in a difficult situation is not to write to me, but to places that are determined.
 And when some people write to me, I always refer them to Ipčko.
-Because there are experienced people who can really help a person.
+Because there are experienced people there who can really help a person.
 It is important not to be alone with the problem.
-And if someone is afraid to confide in their parents or friends, Ipčko is here, a place where you don't have to be afraid to confide.
-It's anonymous, it's free, there are trained psychologists who care about people and can always give advice.
-There's nothing embarrassing about it and there's no shame in writing to a specialist if someone doesn't know what to do."
+And if someone is afraid to confide in their parents or friends, there is Ipčko, a place where you don't have to be afraid to confide.
+It is anonymous, it is free, there are trained psychologists who are dedicated to people and can always give advice.
+There is nothing embarrassing about it and there is no shame in writing to a specialist if someone doesn't know how to cope."

-"Each of us has our own problems, and the worst thing, I speak from my own experience, is to solve those problems only in your own head, that will only cause more difficulties.
-Don't be afraid, don't be alone and we'll get through it together.
-Hold on."
+"Each of us has our own problems and the worst thing, I say this from my own experience, is to solve those problems only in our own heads, which will only cause more difficulties.
+Don't worry, don't be alone and we will get through this together.
+Hang in there."

 …

-If you are in a situation where you are lonely, angry, disappointed or just having a hard time, contact Ipčko strong>, an internet counseling center for young people.
+If you find yourself in a situation where you are lonely, angry, disappointed or simply having a hard time, contact Ipčko, an online counseling center for young people.